rotheconrad/ROCkIn/README.md

 Our goal is to build a phylogenetic tree with our curated sequences (RefSeqs.faa) and known surrounding sequence diversity (ALL_EBI_BLAST_MATCHES.faa) that we will use to make decisions about positive and negative sequence sets for training the ROCker model.

+Repeat Part 03 with one or more SecRep testing sets as needed, if necessary.

 #### Step 1: Multiple Sequence Alignment